st-korn/urbanmegaphone/README.md

 !!!
 Screen of run every command

-## What i need prepare to modeling?
+## What i need prepare to my own modeling?

 ### 1. Digital elevation model of earth's surface